niteshraj2310/Agroforestry/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.